lcdm-uiuc/info490-sp16/Week1/README.md

 #####By the end of this lesson, you should be able to:######

-- Know the basics about .
+- Know the basics concepts that underlie machine learning.
-- Understand the
+- Understand the importance of data preparation to enable a succesful machine learning analysis.
-- Understand the
+- Understand the basic concepts of linear regression.

 ### Activities and Assignments ###